MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-L-Rural-BusinessCooperative-Service-Rural-Housing-Service-Rural-Utilities-Service-Department-Agriculture/part-5001-Guaranteed-Loans/subpart-E-Loan-Guarantee-Provisions/subjectgroup-ECFRde6690202c21592-Loan-Provisions/section-5001.401.md

 (c) *Multi-rates.* When multi-rates are used, the lender must provide the Agency with the overall effective Interest rate for the entire loan.

-(d) *Interest rate changes.* Any change in the base rate or fixed interest rate between issuance of the conditional commitment and the issuance of the loan note guarantee must be approved by the Agency.
+(d) *Interest rate changes.* Any change in the base rate or fixed interest rate between issuance of the conditional commitment and loan closing must be approved by the Agency.
 Approval of such a change must be shown as an amendment to the conditional commitment and must be reflected on the guaranteed loan closing report form.

+[85 FR 42518, July 14, 2020, as amended at 86 FR 70357, Dec.
+10, 2021]